 Medium-warm 9/10.5 Tog: perfect for spring and autumn, this duvet offers slightly more warmth without overheating.

-Combination 4.5 Tog + 9 Tog: pairing two duvets of a separate Tog rating, this versatile option is suitable for all seasons.
+Combination 4.5 Tog + 9 Tog: pairing two duvets with different Tog ratings makes your duvets suitable for all seasons.
 You can use the duvets individually (4.5 Tog + 9 Tog) or fasten together (13.5 Tog) in the colder months.

-- Opt for a lighter-weight duvet if you're buying for a child – a 4.5 or 9 Tog should work.
-This is because children are smaller so the duvet traps more air, making it warmer.
-Remember that duvets are not recommended for children under 12 months.
+Opt for a lighter-weight duvet if buying for a children as, because they're smaller, the duvet traps more air, making it warmer.
+Remember that duvets aren't suited to children under 12 months.